 Author websites

-These are author’s websites that I feel offer more than just a look at their own work.
+Author’s websites I feel offer more than just a look at their own work.
 They also offer insights for other writers and provide the benefit of their own experiences.

-Jody J. Sperling – https://jodyjsperling.substack.com/ – be sure to listen to his podcast!
+Jody J. Sperling – Substack with interesting content – be sure to listen to his podcast!

 Courses